croz-ltd/dpcmder/README.md

                     - if DataPower domain is selected create an export of the domain
-                    - if DataPower configuration is selected create an export of the whole appliance (SOMA only) F7/7                - create directory
+                    - if DataPower configuration is selected create an export of the whole appliance (SOMA only)
+                    - in DataPower object configuration mode copy DataPower object to file or copy file with proper object configuration to DataPower object (XML/JSON, depending on REST/SOMA management interface used)
+F7/7                - create directory
                     - create a new DataPower domain F8/8                - create an empty file